DrewMMizzle/Video_Maker_Editor/replit.md

 ### Backend Architecture
 - **Server**: Express.js with TypeScript
 - **Development Setup**: Vite middleware integration for hot module replacement
-- **Storage**: In-memory storage with interface for future database integration
+- **Storage**: PostgreSQL database with Drizzle ORM for user-scoped data persistence
+- **Authentication**: Replit Auth with support for Google, GitHub, and email login
+- **Session Management**: PostgreSQL session store with connect-pg-simple
 - **Brand Scraping**: Playwright with Chromium for extracting brand colors and fonts from URLs
 - **API Structure**: RESTful endpoints for project CRUD and brand import functionality